What is the application process?

 Students must submit a 2-page research summary of their summer project to the Office of the Dean for Research (firstname.lastname@example.org

-) by August 31.
+) by August 31 of the academic year in which the research is completed.
 The research report should summarize the research question, methods, data, and conclusion of the study.
-A copy of this report will be provided to the faculty mentor and sponsoring high school.
+A copy of this report may be provided to the faculty mentor and sponsoring high school.